 Interns live in a shared volunteer and intern house in Muizenberg, just 3 minutes away from one of the most popular beaches in Cape Town’s South Peninsula.
 Aside from being one of the best surfing beaches around (ready to get suited up?), it’s an area filled with vibey bars, cafes, and amazing restaurants.
 Our team of international and local staff members live and work with you, so expect to see and do more than most tourists could ever dream of.

 You will spend 8 – 12 weeks living at African Impact’s program base in Muizenberg, Cape Town; a sociable shared home with other interns and volunteers.
-From here you will travel daily to the support group center, where you will work alongside highly qualified professionals who will eagerly share their wealth of knowledge with you.
+From here you will travel daily to your project location, where you will work alongside highly qualified professionals who will eagerly share their wealth of knowledge with you.

 Fun & Travel